-Multivariate analysis techniques may be useful in statistical process control (SPC) whenever there is more than one process variable.
-Multivariate control charting is usually helpful when the effect of multiple parameters is not independent or when some parameters are correlated.
-This article focuses on parameters that correlate when the Pearson correlation coefficient is greater than 0.1.
-(Ranging from -1 to +1, the Pearson correlation coefficient is a measure of the degree of the linear relationship between two variables.)
-Applying univariate control charts is possible but inefficient – and can lead to erroneous conclusions.
-Multivariate methods that jointly monitor these variables is an alternative approach.
+The usefulness of Multivariate analysis techniques is in statistical process control (SPC).
+Multivariate control charting is usually helpful when the effect of multiple parameters isn’t independent or when some parameters are correlated. this text focuses on parameters that correlate when the Pearson coefficient of correlation is bigger than 0.1.
+(The application of univariate control charts is possible but inefficient – and may cause erroneous conclusions.
+Multivariate methods have been used for the monitoring of these variables in an alternate approach.